DIY Home Decor Ideas - Learn the Best DIY Projects

 DIY decorations can engage any kind of material that is within your reach.
 Just browse your tool closet or examine your sewing kit.
 An ordinary copper wire can be formed into any shape - for instance, you can make an extraordinary sculpture out of it.
 Use a small wooden board as a base, attaching the ends to it.
 If you wish for something more functional than just a sculpture - form the wire into a jewellery stand shaped like a tree or a hand.

 String can be used as a decoration of many objects.
 Wrapping bottles, jars and boxes in some twine will completely change their appearance.
 You have completely free hand in DIY project of this type - you can combine twine with some other decorative items, such as dried flowers.

 Macrame is yet another DIY technique that creatively uses strings.
 This type of art uses special knots to produce decorative fabrics.
 Objects that can be made with this method:

-- tapestries (wall hangings, decorative fabrics that can be hung on a wall or on a piece of furniture),
+- tapestries (wall hangings, decorative fabrics that can be hung on a wall or a piece of furniture),

 - drink coasters,